breez/breez-sdk-liquid-docs/src/guide/install.md

 # Installing the SDK

-The Breez Liquid SDK is available in the following platforms:
+The Breez SDK is available in the following platforms:

 ## iOS/Swift